PabloMansanet/HierophantMod/mechanics.md

    * Add 2 wounds to your hand and gain 12 (18) piety.

 ## Pristine Soul (cost 2 (1) skill, rare)
-   * Gain block equal to a half of your piety, then gain piety equal to half of your block.
+   * Set your Piety and Block to the highest of the two values.

 ## Prophecy (cost 0 skill, uncommon)
    * Put the highest cost card from your draw pile in your hand.